semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 #### SEMAPHORE\_GIT\_REPO\_SLUG

-The value of the `SEMAPHORE_GIT_REPO_SLUG` environment variable is the name (in form: owner_name/repo_name) of the GitHub repository of the current Semaphore 2.0 project.
+The value of the `SEMAPHORE_GIT_REPO_SLUG` environment variable is the name (owner_name/repo_name) of the GitHub repository of the current Semaphore 2.0 project.

 Example value: `semaphoreci/docs`